RafaQuinteroPena/Stock-Analysis/README.md

 ## Summary

 ###### Advantages and Disacvantages of Refactoring Code
 Advantage wise, we retructure the code witout losing the original output, and with this we achieve a better performance.
-However, thic allows for the introduction of new, unwanted, bugs into the code.
+However, this allows for the introduction of new, unwanted, bugs into the code.
-The refactoring of this specific code was benefitial to the project because the performance increased.
+The refactoring of this specific code was beneficial to the project because the performance of the code improved.